 Examinations will emphasize concepts and issues discussed in class and/or covered in recommended homework exercises and problems, although any material from assigned readings is "fair game" for an examination.
-I will provide additional exam-related information approximately one week prior to each exam.
+I will provide additional exam-related information prior to each exam.